aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 - Stop your node and remove the data directory.
 - Download the `genesis.blob` and `waypoint.txt` file published by Aptos Labs team.
 - Pull the latest changes on `testnet` branch, make sure you're at commit `3b53225b5a1effcce5dee9597a129216510dc424`
-- Close the metrics port `9101` for your validator and fullnode
+- Close the metrics port `9101` and REST API port `80` for your validator and fullnode
 - Restarting the node

 ### Using Docker